dotnet/AspNetCore.Docs/aspnetcore/signalr/diagnostics.md

 Check the documentation for your configuration system to determine how to specify nested configuration values.
 For example, when using environment variables, two `_` characters are used instead of the `:` (such as: `Logging__LogLevel__Microsoft.AspNetCore.SignalR`).

-We recommend using the `Debug` level when gathering more detailed diagnostics for your application.
-The `Trace` level produces very low-level diagnostics and is rarely needed to diagnose issues in your application.
+We recommend using the `Debug` level when gathering more detailed diagnostics for your app.
+The `Trace` level produces very low-level diagnostics and is rarely needed to diagnose issues in your app.

 ## Access server-side logs